NaomiEX/Le-Festin/README.md

 ### Getting access to the app

 The app is published at https://expo.io/@naomiex/le-festin.
-Click on the link and select launch Project on Expo (on your mobile device)
+Click on the link and select Open project using Expo (on your mobile device), which will automatically open the Expo app on your phone where, after a short loading screen, you will be greeted with the landing screen of the app.

 ## General info
 (This app has built-in navigation, through react-navigation, thus you can freely navigate between pages, with a back button on most pages, a bottom drawer, and a side drawer.)